List of Neighbours characters introduced in 1999: Peter Hannay

-Peter Hannay, played by Nick Carrafa, made his first screen appearance on 17 May 1999.
-Carrafa previously appeared in Neighbours as Tony Romeo in 1987.
-As Peter, Carrafa had a twelve-week guest contract with the show.
-Peter was introduced as a love interest for established character Sarah Beaumont (Nicola Charles).
-Carrafa said that Peter knew Sarah's mother and when mentioned that he was going to be spending time in Erinsborough, she told him to visit her daughter.
-Carrafa explained, "We go to a restaurant, have a good time and talk about the things we have in common.
+Peter Hannay, played by Nick Carrafa, made his first appearance on 17 May 1999.
+Carrafa was contracted for a twelve-week guest stint.
+He previously appeared in Neighbours as Tony Romeo in 1987 and is married to Fiona Corke, who played Gail Robinson.
+He told Belinda Young of TV Week that he had been "an occasional Neighbours watcher" and joked that when he was younger, Gail was his favourite character.
+Peter is introduced as a love interest for Sarah Beaumont (Nicola Charles) and helped facilitate her exit from the serial.
+Carrafa explained that Peter knows Sarah's mother and when he mentions that he is going to be spending time in Erinsborough, she tells him to visit her daughter.
+Of Peter and Sarah's first meeting, he said "The mother is a bit of a hippy, so Sarah is expecting my character to be a hippy... and I am expecting her to be a hippy, too.
+We are both relieved when we discover we're not, so go to a restaurant, have a good time and talk about our childhoods and the things we have in common, because I'm a doctor and she's a medical receptionist.
 The relationship goes from there."

-Following a "whirlwind romance", Peter and Sarah became engaged.
-Sarah initially had reservations about marrying Peter, as she still had feelings for Karl Kennedy (Alan Fletcher).
-However, she and a "lovestruck" Peter exchanged vows and married a month later.
-Peter almost caught Sarah sharing a goodbye kiss with Karl, before they departed for their new life overseas on 13 July 1999.
+Following a "whirlwind romance", Peter and Sarah get engaged.
+Ahead of the proposal, Sarah and Peter declare their love for one another and Peter decides to stay on in Erinsborough.
+He then "whisks" Sarah away on a camping trip, where he proposes and she accepts.
+Peter later presents her with a $40,000 engagement ring, which is coincidentally similar to Susan Kennedy's (Jackie Woodburne).
+Sarah initially has reservations about marrying Peter, as she still has feelings for Susan's husband Karl Kennedy (Alan Fletcher).
+During the episode broadcast on 13 July 1999, a "lovestruck" Peter and Sarah exchange vows and marry a month.
+Peter almost catches Sarah sharing a goodbye kiss with Karl, before they depart for their new life overseas.
+This marked the departure of both characters.
+A writer for Inside Soap called Peter "dashing" and "hunky".
+Another columnist hoped Peter was the one doctor to "finally mend Sarah's broken heart."

 When Charles returned to Neighbours in 2013, she revealed that Sarah and Peter had two children and had since separated.
 Carrafa briefly reprised the role for "a surprise return" in November 2016.
 Peter returns to Erinsborough to collect his son Angus Beaumont-Hannay (Jai Waetford) and escort him to Sydney.
 Angus is angry with Peter for not caring that he went missing on the Gold Coast.
 Peter apologises for not being there for him and they reconcile.
 Peter thanks Karl and Susan for taking care of Angus.
 He tells Karl that he will be based in Sydney for the foreseeable future, as he has a job with the Flying Doctors.

-A writer for Inside Soap called Peter "dashing" and "hunky".
-Another columnist hoped Peter was the one doctor to "finally mend Sarah's broken heart."